minetest/blog/_posts/2023-07-30-MayJuneJuly.md

 ---
 layout: post
-title: "May, June, and July - Early Summer in Minetest (14)"
+title: "May, June, and July in Minetest (14)"
 contributors:
   - MisterE
   - Rubenwardy